View All Related Blog Posts→

 When you get to Malang you’re going to be super busy!
 You can visit the amazing Jodpian rainbow village, and other city centre sights, but what you really want to do is rent a moped and drive to the amazing waterfalls that surround the city.

-A full day is needed to explore Sekumpul waterfall, and there are many other small waterfalls, tea fields and flower gardens to the east of Malang which require a full day of sightseeing, and then you’re going to want to do an epic Mount Bromo sunrise tour.
+A full day is needed to explore Tumpak Sewu Waterfall, and there are many other small waterfalls, tea fields and flower gardens to the east of Malang which require a full day of sightseeing, and then you’re going to want to do an epic Mount Bromo sunrise tour.

 If you only do one thing when you go to Malang, the Mount Bromo sunrise tour should be it, trust me.
 You can book your tour from Malang right here!